ronaldseoh/algorithmsunlocked/NOTES.md

       - On the other hand, when the graph is dense, `m` is close to `n^2`, so that the graph contains many edges, `O(m * lg n)` time that Dijkstra's algorithm spends in `Decrease-Key` calls can make it slower than using a simple array.

-      - By the way, we can do heap sort using a binary heap.
+      - By the way, we can do heap sort using a binary heap. ([See the code for heap sort from here.](https://link.iamblogger.net/i9f-t))
         - `O(n * lg n)` time when inserting elements to a heap.
         - `O(n)` time if we build a heap directly within the array.